 "Don't bother, mate," Marlon said.
 "It's not funny anymore, since Ms Shan's special friend started editing it."

 "That true then?"
 Wellsey said.
 "Ms Shen and Mrs Lebeau?
 Carol said something about that, but you know...
 People like Carol always think everyone's gay."

 "All I know is, Ms Shan was already less of a hard ass when she got back from the hospital," Marlon said.
-"And now she's super happy all the time, and that suits me pretty well."
+"Now she's super happy all the time, and that suits me pretty well, whatever the reason."

 "Marlon," Wellsey said.
 "Thanks."